Create a private endpoint for a secure connection to Azure AI Search

 Note

-You may need to select More choices > Use a different account, to specify the credentials you entered when you created the VM.
+You might need to select More choices > Use a different account, to specify the credentials you entered when you created the VM.

 5. Select OK.

-6. You may receive a certificate warning during the sign-in process.
+6. You might receive a certificate warning during the sign-in process.
 If you receive a certificate warning, select Yes or Continue.

 7. Once the VM desktop appears, minimize it to go back to your local desktop.